Programs February 21st, 2017Sergio Paris

 A mobile pantry is a method of direct client distribution in an organized format, managed either by United Food Bank or by partner agency staff that utilizes a dry / refrigerated truck to provide food that traditional pantries cannot accept or distribute to people in need – usually do to the agency’s storage or refrigeration capacity.
 The mission of the mobile pantry program is to meet the needs of hungry clients in urban or rural areas by providing food directly in their communities.

-United Food Bank currently partners with over 30 after-school programs throughout the East Valley and Eastern Arizona to provide at-risk children with free nutritious meals and snacks.
-Program sites are Title 1 Schools, community based social organizations or other nonprofit programs that work with at-risk children and youth, offering a variety of afterschool educational enrichment programs in a safe environment, these children and youth actively participate in a variety of educational, recreational, social and physical activities that promote learning, fitness and nutrition.
+United Food Bank currently collaborates with more than 30 after-school programs throughout the East Valley and Eastern Arizona to provide at-risk children with free nutritious meals and snacks.
+Program sites are Title 1 Schools, community based social organizations or other nonprofit programs that work with at-risk children and youth, offering a variety of after-school educational enrichment programs in a safe environment, these children and youth actively participate in a variety of educational, recreational, social and physical activities that promote learning, fitness and nutrition.

 United Food Bank provides food at Title 1 schools throughout the East Valley and Eastern Arizona through its Backpack Program.
 For low-income children, school often serves as the best way to stay nourished and fed through free and reduced breakfast and lunch.
 But when school is not in session during the weekend or summer breaks, these children might miss meals.
-Children at the highest level of food insecurity are identified by their schools and invited to participate.
+Partner sites identify youth who are at the highest level of food insecurity to participate.

 Food for Thought